Terms of Competitions (Ladies)

 Handicap on Scorecard too low: there is no penalty and the player’s net score stands using the lower handicap as shown.

 9.1.
 The stipulated round commences from the first tee and consists of playing the holes of the course in the sequence prescribed by the Competitions Committee, unless otherwise authorised by them.

 9.2.
 In mixed foursomes competitions, the lady shall tee off at the 1st. hole unless otherwise indicated by the organising Committee.

 10.1.
-The rules regarding etiquette, as contained in SECTION 1 of the Rules of Golf, should be complied with at all times.
+The rules regarding player conduct, as contained in RULE 1.2 of the Rules of Golf, should be complied with at all times.
 In addition:

-10.4.
-The maximum grouping allowed is four players, unless otherwise authorised by the Committee.
+10.3.
+The maximum grouping allowed in all forms of play is four players, unless otherwise authorised by the Committee.